 - Asexuality: Phil more or less admits he is asexual in S04E05.

-Butt Monkey: As of Series 4, everyone treats him with total contempt, possibly because Emma is no longer there all the time to draw attention away from just how spectacularly incompetent he really is.
+- Butt Monkey: As of Series 4, everyone treats him with total contempt, possibly because Emma is no longer there all the time to draw attention away from just how spectacularly incompetent he really is.
 He remains so obnoxious and arrogant, however, that it's hard to feel sorry for him.

-Heroic BSOD: After dealing with Stewart's overly-saccharine mode of negotiations for most of his career, Phil was not prepared for a bollocking from Malcolm; in fact, - in a deleted scene - Phil admits to being so frightened, he left the building in a daze and didn't stop wandering until he reached Greenwich.
+- Heroic BSOD: After dealing with Stewart's overly-saccharine mode of negotiations for most of his career, Phil was not prepared for a bollocking from Malcolm; in fact, - in a deleted scene - Phil admits to being so frightened, he left the building in a daze and didn't stop wandering until he reached Greenwich.